Saturday, February 22, 2025

 Coverage Amount

-• The coverage amount refers to the death benefit amount that the policyholder’s beneficiaries will receive if the policyholder dies while the policy is in force.
+• The coverage amount is the death benefit amount that the policyholder’s beneficiaries are entitled to when the policyholder dies, and it must be in force at that moment to pay.

-• The coverage amount is usually determined based on the policyholder’s income, debts, and financial obligations.
+• The coverage amount is typically determined by the policyholder’s income, debts, and financial obligations.

-• The policyholder can choose to increase or decrease the coverage amount as their needs change over time.
+• The policyholder may opt to increase or reduce the coverage amount by changing the insurance policy as their needs evolve from time to time.

 Premium